wp-plugins/nextgen-facebook/readme.txt

 * Customizable *multilingual* Site Title and (default) Description texts.
 * Provides social sharing buttons for the content, excerpt, widget, shortcode, floating sidebar, and/or PHP function.
 * Includes a default stylesheet for all social sharing button locations.
-* Contextual help for every plugin option and [comprehensive online documentation](http://surniaulula.com/codex/plugins/nextgen-facebook/).
+* Contextual help for *every* plugin option and [comprehensive online documentation](http://surniaulula.com/codex/plugins/nextgen-facebook/).

 <blockquote>
-<p><strong>Don't need the sharing buttons?</strong> Have a look at the <a href="http://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization</a> (WPSSO) plugin &mdash; a fork (aka child) of NextGEN Facebook (NGFB).
+<p><strong>Don't need the sharing buttons?</strong></p>
+<p>Have a look at the <a href="http://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization</a> (WPSSO) plugin &mdash; a fork (aka child) of NextGEN Facebook (NGFB).
 They have the same author, many of the same excellent features, are both extremely fast and reliable, but <em>WPSSO is distributed without the sharing buttons and their related features</em> (shortcodes, widgets, stylesheets, javascript caching, and url shortening).
-WPSSO uses 25% less code and is often preferred for websites that already have (or don't need) a set of sharing buttons.</p>
+WPSSO is 25% smaller and is often preferred for websites that already have (or don't need) a set of sharing buttons.</p>
 </blockquote>

 **Pro / Power-User Version**